Mac users who upgrade to macOS 10.15 (Catalina) prior to Lasergene 17 will lose the ability to launch SeqMan Pro, GeneQuest and GenVision Utility

 Version Fixed: Varies by application

-Users of macOS 10.13.4 and later who are running Lasergene 16.0 will receive a warning message from Apple when first opening a 32-bit Lasergene application.
-Users running Lasergene 15.3 will NOT see this warning.
+Users of macOS 10.13.4 to 10.14 who are running Lasergene 16.0 will receive a warning message from Apple when first opening a 32-bit Lasergene application.
 The text of the message will resemble the following: “<Application name> may affect the performance of your Mac.
 The developer of this app needs to update it to improve its compatibility.
 [OK].”
 After the [OK] button is pressed, the warning will disappear and is not expected to reappear in subsequent launches of the same application.
+Users of macOS 10.13.4 to 10.14 who are running Lasergene 15.3 will NOT see this warning.

 Resolution: Between the 15.1 and 16.0 releases, most DNASTAR applications were updated to become fully 64-bit compliant.
-We are working to update our remaining 32-bit applications–SeqMan Pro, GeneQuest, and classic GenVision–to 64-bit compliance.
+We are working to update our remaining 32-bit applications–SeqMan Pro, GeneQuest, and GenVision Utility–to 64-bit compliance.
 Our plan is to have all applications compliant with the release of Lasergene 17 in early 2020.

-We recommend that Mac users who wish to use SeqMan Pro, GeneQuest and/or classic GenVision postpone updating to macOS 10.15 (Catalina) until after the release of Lasergene 17.
+We recommend that Mac users who wish to use SeqMan Pro, GeneQuest and/or GenVision Utility postpone updating to macOS 10.15 (Catalina) until after the release of Lasergene 17.

 For further information, please contact DNASTAR at 866-511-5090 or email@example.com.